charleshansen/mock-promises/README.md

 Mock Promises is a library for synchronously testing asynchronous javascript promises.
 It is designed to feel similar to libraries for synchronously testing asynchronous http requests, such as [jasmine-ajax].

 ##Supported Libraries
-Mock Promises currently supports the [Q] promise library and native Promises (only for simple uses) in Chrome.
+Mock Promises currently supports the [Q] promise library, [es6-promise] libary (but not the `all` function), and native Promises (only for simple uses) in Chrome.
 If you would like to use Mock Promises for a library that is not supported, please open a github issue.

 Mock Promises is test framework agnostic, and we have code examples for the [jasmine] and [mocha] testing frameworks in the [spec/javascripts] directory.